ropelews/GeNT/README.md

 **Plotting results:**

-The file gnuplot.script worked with gnuplot to plot output (plot.data) into a PNG file (plot.png) from the gent program.
+The file gnuplot.script worked with gnuplot to plot program output (plot.data) into a PNG file (plot.png).